Anne-Hyeyeon/TIL/work-diary/TIL for June 2023.md

 ### Summary
 - In summary, `UI` focuses on the **visual and interactive elements of the design**, while `UX` focuses on the **overall user experience and satisfaction**.
 UI design is about how a product **looks and feels**, while UX design is about **how it works and how users interact with it**.
 Both UI and UX are crucial for creating successful and user-centric designs.

+# 2023-06-30
+## The five basic principles of object-oriented methodology
+1. `Encapsulation`(캡슐화) : Encapsulation refers to the **bundling of related data and functions** into objects.
+Objects interact with the outside world through **defined interfaces**, rather than allowing direct access to internal data.
+This helps maintain **data security and consistency**, while **hiding the internal implementation of objects** and reducing coupling between objects.

+2. `Inheritance` (상속) : Inheritance allows a class to **inherit the characteristics and behaviors of another class**.
+A child class can **reuse** and **extend the attributes and operations defined in a parent class**.
+This promotes code **reusability and maintainability**.

+3. `Polymorphism` (다형성) : Polymorphism is the concept that **objects of different types can be treated as objects of a common superclass**.
+Objects can exhibit different behaviors while sharing the same method names.
+This enables writing **flexible code** and enhances **extensibility and maintainability**.

+4. `Abstraction` (추상화) : Abstraction simplifies the **complex real-world entities into essential characteristics**.
+In object-oriented programming, abstraction is achieved through **classes and interfaces**.
+Abstraction **emphasizes important concepts and functionalities** while **hiding implementation details**, thereby improving code **readability and comprehension**.

+5. `Multiplicity` (다중성) : Multiplicity represents **relationships between objects**.
+It defines **how many instances of one class are associated with instances of another class**.
+Multiplicity can express relationships such as **one-to-one (1:1), one-to-many (1:N), and many-to-many (N:M)** relationships.
+Associations, aggregations, and inheritances are used to represent multiplicity.
+Multiplicity helps define the relationships between objects.